Soft gluon resummation for gluon fusion $ZH$ production: Numerical Results

-Finally, we also present the total cross-section for the resummed results by integrating the invariant mass distributions up to $\sqrt{S}$.
-The \tab{tab:tableggZH} provides the total cross-sections for the gluon fusion channel at fixed order and at SV and NSV resummation.
-Alongside, we also provide various uncertainties arising from $7$-point scale variation, non-perturbative PDF set, and the variation of the strong coupling constant $\alpha_s(M_Z)$.
-For the later we consider a variation in the $1\sigma$ range leading to a variation in the range $\alpha_s^{-}(M_Z)=0.1165$ and $\alpha_s^{+}(M_Z) = 0.1195$.
-With the central choice for $\alpha_s^c(M_Z)=0.118$ same as the PDF, we obtain the final uncertainty through $\delta(\alpha_s) = \pm \max \big|\sigma(\alpha_s^{\pm}(M_Z))-\sigma(\alpha_s^{c}(M_Z))\big|/\sigma(\alpha_s^{c}(M_Z))$.
+Finally, we also present the total cross section for the resummed results by integrating the invariant mass distributions up to $\sqrt{S}$.
+The \tab{tab:tableggZH} provides the total cross sections for the gluon fusion channel at fixed order and at SV and NSV resummation.
+Alongside, we provide a detailed assessment of the theoretical uncertainties arising from the standard seven-point scale variation, the choice of nonperturbative PDF sets, and the variation of the strong coupling constant $\alpha_s(M_Z)$.
+For the latter, we follow the PDF4LHC recommendations and employ the \texttt{PDF4LHC21\_40\_pdfas} set, utilizing subsets 41 and 42, which correspond to $\alpha_s^-(M_Z) = 0.117$ and $\alpha_s^+(M_Z) = 0.119$, respectively.
+The central value is taken as $\alpha_s^c(M_Z) = 0.118$, consistent with the PDF set.
+A $1\sigma$ variation of $\pm 0.0015$ is applied to estimate the associated uncertainty, computed as $\delta(\alpha_s) = \pm 3/4~ \big|\sigma(\alpha^+_s(M_Z))-\sigma(\alpha^-_s(M_Z))\big|/\sigma(\alpha_s^{c}(M_Z))$.
 Additionally, we also present the combined uncertainties from PDF and $\alpha_s$ by adding the respective errors in quadrature.
-The largest source of uncertainty arises from the scale variation which at NLO+NLL level are around $19.4\%$, indicating the need for further improvements through higher-order computation.
+The largest source of uncertainty arises from the scale variation, which at the NLO+NLL level is around $19.4\%$, indicating the need for further improvements through higher-order computation.

-In \tab{tab:tableZH}, we present the total production cross-section of $ZH$ at the LHC by combining contributions from different channels.
-Particularly, in the fixed order case, we combine the contributions arising from the DY-type channel ($\sigma_{\rm DY}^{\text{N}{\rm 3}\text{LO}} $), the bottom-quark initiated $t$-channel ($\sigma_{b\bar{b}} $), the gluon fusion channel ($\sigma_{gg}^{\rm NLO}$), and contribution coming from Higgs radiation from top quark loop in the quark annihilation channel ($\sigma_{\text{top}} (\as^2) $) as described in \sect{sec:introduction} and defined in \eq{eq:ZHtotal_resum},
+In \tab{tab:tableZH}, we present the total production cross section of $ZH$ at the LHC by combining contributions from different channels.
+Particularly, in the fixed-order case, we combine the contributions arising from the DY-type channel ($\sigma_{\rm DY}^{\text{N}{\rm 3}\text{LO}} $), the bottom quark-initiated $t$-channel ($\sigma_{b\bar{b}} $), the gluon fusion channel ($\sigma_{gg}^{\rm NLO}$), and contribution coming from Higgs radiation from top-quark loop in the quark annihilation channel [$\sigma_{\text{top}} (\as^2) $] as described in \sect{sec:introduction} and defined as,